visit to Thistle Meadow Winery isn't complete until you've experienced

 and offer visitors the chance to see the "behind the scenes"

 process of winemaking up close.
-While the tour itself is free, please call ahead to make arrangements for a tour.
+Once tours are offered again, please call ahead to make arrangements for a tour.
 We may not be able to accommodate you if we are busy in the tasting room or have limited staff on duty during your visit.

 Depending upon your past experiences with wineries,